intbio/MolModEdu/GROMACS/nucl/README.md

 ### Objectives

-- To gain an understanding of Molecular Dynamics Simulations method;
+- Understand Molecular Dynamics Simulations method;
-- To learn how to prepare a molecular system for MD simulations from a PDB file;
+- Learn how to prepare a molecular system for MD simulations from a PDB file;
-- To understand how to choose ForceField and correct stimulation conditions;
+- Understand how to choose ForceField and correct stimulation conditions;
-- To learn how to run MD simulations using GROMACS on a parallel computer cluster;
+- Learn how to run MD simulations using GROMACS on a parallel computer cluster;
-- To learn how to visualize and analyze MD trajectories;
+- Learn how to visualize and analyze MD trajectories;
-- To provide a reusable set of scripts and examples that students may reuse to simulate the system of interest.
+- Provide a reusable set of scripts and examples that students may reuse to simulate their system of interest.

 <a name="Prerequisites"/>